Clasificación: PARP inhibitor

 - Add extra flavor to meat or fish by marinating it in sweet juices, sweet and sour sauce or dressings.
 Use seasonings like basil, oregano or rosemary to add flavor.
 Bacon, ham and onion can add flavor to vegetables.

-Patients taking this medication may experience pain in their abdomen or stomach.
+Patients taking this medication may experience pain in their abdomen (stomach).
 Let your provider know if this occurs, as it can also be a sign of other issues, including severe constipation, bowel obstruction or tumor progression.

 This medication can make your skin more sensitive to the sun, which can result in severe sunburn or rash.
 Sun sensitivity can last even after chemotherapy is completed.
 Avoid the sun between 10-2pm, when it is strongest.
 Wear sunscreen (at least SPF 15) everyday; wear sunglasses, a hat and long sleeves/pants to protect your skin and seek out shade whenever possible.

-Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
+Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant while on this medication.
 Effective birth control is necessary during treatment and for at least 6 months after treatment.
-Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
+Even if your menstrual cycle stops, you could still be fertile and conceive.
 You should not breastfeed while receiving this medication and for two weeks after your last dose.